 ♦ Have earned a minimum cumulative GPA of 3.50.

-♦ Have secured a Faculty Mentor in the NYU Global Network to supervise the project.
-Faculty Mentors can mentor no more than two DURF projects, and no more than four DURF students during the summer.
+♦ Have secured a Faculty Mentor to supervise the project.
+Faculty Mentors can mentor no more than two DURF projects, and no more than four DURF total students during the summer.
+Current tenured, tenure-track, and full-time continuing contract professors from NYU campuses can serve as Faculty Mentors for students' DURF research.
 Please note that Teaching Assistants, Resident Research Fellows, and Post-Doctoral Fellows may not serve as DURF Faculty Mentors.
+Interested applicants should contact potential Faculty Mentors well in advance of the deadline (e.g. at least one month) so allow sufficient time for Faculty Mentor feedback on the project proposal.

 ♦ Will not receive any other funding for the DURF project.
 If you accept other funding after you receive the DURF award, you will need to return your DURF funding.

-♦ Ask your Faculty Mentor to fill out this Endorsement Form by March 31, 2020.
-We strongly recommend that you work with your Faculty Mentor on your proposal and meet with your Mentor to get feedback before submitting the final proposal.
+♦ Ask your Faculty Mentor to submit this Endorsement Form by 1:00 pm CST on March 31, 2021.
+We strongly recommend that you meet with your Faculty Mentor on your proposal well in advance (e.g. at least one month before the deadline) and get feedback before submitting the final proposal.

-♦ Fill out the Student Application Form by March 31, 2020.
+♦ Fill out the Student Application Form by 1:00 pm CST on March 31, 2021.
 You will be asked to upload your transcript and proposal in the form.
 Most students should submit Type I proposals.
 For students who wish to work in the Arts and Creative Humanities, Type II proposals are most appropriate.
 See detailed guidelines for Type 1 and Type II proposals below.
 If working in a group, each group member must submit a separate application form.

 If you have any questions, please email firstname.lastname@example.org.